braph-software/BRAPH-2/tutorials/developers/dev_panelfig/readme.md

 <a id="Extension-of-figure-panel-BrainAtlasPF"></a>
 ## Extension of figure panel (BrainAtlasPF)  [⬆](#Table-of-Contents)

-We will now explore how to extend `BrainSurfacePF` to plot also brain regions.
-We will therefore implement `BrainAtlasPF`.
+You will now learn how to extend `BrainSurfacePF` to plot also brain regions.
+You will therefore implement `BrainAtlasPF`.

 > **Code 9.** **BrainAtlasPF element header.**
-> 		The `header` section of the generator code for "_BrainAtlasPF.gen.m" provides the general information about the `BrainAtlasPF` element.
+> 		The `header` section of the generator code in "_BrainAtlasPF.gen.m" provides the general information about the `BrainAtlasPF` element.
 > ````matlab
 > %% ¡header!
-> BrainAtlasPF < BrainSurfacePF (pf, panel figure brain atlas) is a plot of a brain atlas.
+> BrainAtlasPF < BrainSurfacePF (pf, panel figure brain atlas) is a plot of a brain atlas.  ①
 >
 > %%% ¡description!
 > BrainAtlasPF manages the plot of the brain regions symbols,